COSIMA/ocean-regrid/README.md

 * Because the IC only includes salt and temperature the ocean model needs to be able to start from rest.
 * When using GODAS reanalysis the values at high latitudes are unphysical due to limited observations.
-* WARNING: presently the final interpolation assumes that the obs/reanalysis grid is a regular lat-lon grid, this is not the case for ORAS4.

 # Example output

 ![MOM IC based on GODAS reanalysis](https://raw.github.com/nicjhan/ocean-ic/master/examples/MOM_IC_GODAS.png)

-Notice the unusual lines at high latitude.
-This occurs because the GODAS temperature dataset is limited to 65 deg N, beyond that nearest neighbour values are being used.